DLR-MI/atme/README.md

 # ATME

-This repository is the official implementation of *Look ATME: The Discriminator Mean Entropy Needs Attention*, accepted for the CVPR 2023 [Workshop on Generative Models for Computer Vision](https://generative-vision.github.io/workshop-CVPR-23/).
+This repository is the official implementation of [Look ATME: The Discriminator Mean Entropy Needs Attention](https://arxiv.org/abs/2304.09024), accepted for the CVPR 2023 [Workshop on Generative Models for Computer Vision](https://generative-vision.github.io/workshop-CVPR-23/).

 <img src='imgs/mosaic_noisy.png'>